rashmi-carol-dsouza/learning-python/README.md

 random.random()
 a num between 0 to 1

+random.choice(list)
+to pick randomly from a list

+random.shuffle(list)
+to shuffle list items

 ## Lists

 Always start with [ and close with ] and items are seperated with a comma